 Kaname blinked a couple of times and cleared his throat.
 "I imagined you'd do the same for me."
 He decided softly.
 "Wouldn't you?"

 She twitched under the weight of responsibility and moral specifics.
-"Only if it was a life and death case.
-If I'd get a seven acre land with eighteen horses, five sheep's, three water wells, a private bar with lifetime alcohol and my own city as a reward, I would."
+"Only if it were a life and death case.
+If I'd get a seven acre land with eighteen horses, five sheeps, three water wells, a private bar with lifetime alcohol and my own city as a reward."

 "Reciprocation."
 He said.